 Ceiling Rail

-Hot-dip galvanizing is a method of metal corrosion protection.
-After pretreatment, the steel will be immersed in the hot liquid zinc to make the steel surface adhere to the zinc.
-This can improve the corrosion resistance and performance of the steel material.
+Hot-dip galvanizing is a process of metal corrosion protection that involves immersing the steel in a hot liquid zinc bath after pretreatment.
+The steel surface adheres to the zinc, improving the corrosion resistance and performance of the steel material.
 The production process of hot-dip galvanizing is as follows:

-Raw steel → degreasing → erosion → polishing → galvanizing → hydrogen removal → passivation/dyeing
+Base metal → degreasing → etching → polishing → galvanizing → hydrogen removal → passivation/dyeing

 Hot-dip Galvanizing Process

-Due to the hot processing, the HDG steel is easy to produce thick zinc coating, which can reach 275 g/m2.
+Hot-dip galvanized steel typically has a thicker coating than electro galvanized steel.
+The zinc coating thickness of HDG steel can reach 275 g/m2.
 While the EG steel is much thinner, ranging between 10-30 g/m2.

 The surface of hot-dip galvanized steel is darker, uneven, and slightly rough, and will produce spangles, water lines, dripping tumors, etc. It is silvery-grey in color.
 However, electro-galvanized steel has a uniform and dense zinc layer, with a smooth and bright surface.
 It is silvery-white and free of zinc flowers.
 But over time, the zinc layer is easy to fall off.